arensis-julia/network/UDP/readme.md

 ## CODE EXPLANATION
 When client and server are connected to each other, client will first request the FLIST (file lists) that server has.
-Within the file list, client will request with either number of name of the file so that the server can send the corresponding file to client.
+Within the file list, client will request with either number or name of the file so that the server can send the corresponding file to client.